drupalprojects/pm/README.txt

 provides a Project Management dashboard which gives quick links for the other Project Management modules as well as to the Project Management administration section.
--- Attributes are the values that are used within Project Management, such as task status, countries, currencies etc. This module only relies on the Project Management base module, but is needed by all of the following modules.

 - Organization
 -- This module allows you to create nodes relating to the organizations